eecs-338/eecs-338.github.io/README.md

 There are several directions that GhostWriter can go in the future.
 It can be made to be more like a cowriter, where it is given the semantic beats of a scene and generates a scene more closely in line with that prompt.
 We can train several different models on different parts of scenes (beginnings, dialogue heavy, action, conclusions, etc) and run several models based on a prompt to generate a result that follows story structure more.
 We could also have models that are trained on different character archetypes so that we could introduce a character that would then act in a more predictable manner.

 ### Examples
+INPUT: "Harry throws the vodka on the ground, shattering the model. \n \n HARRY You did this.
+You caused me to throw the vodka on the ground and shatter it." x3
 ![image 1](https://github.com/eecs-338/eecs-338.github.io/blob/master/Screen%20Shot%202019-06-05%20at%208.30.04%20PM.png)
+INPUT: "Luke and Han grabs blasters and shoot at the droids.
+Artoo and Threepio hide for cover as the droids fire back at them.
+They must hurry or Leia will die."
 ![image 2](https://github.com/eecs-338/eecs-338.github.io/blob/master/Screen%20Shot%202019-06-05%20at%208.30.16%20PM.png)
+INPUT: "HAN \n \n Luke look out, there is a stormtrooper shooting at you"
 ![image 3](https://github.com/eecs-338/eecs-338.github.io/blob/master/Screen%20Shot%202019-06-05%20at%208.30.46%20PM.png)
+INPUT: "PATRICK \n \n I love you Sally.
+I've loved you since the moment I met you. \n \n SALLY \n \n I love you Patrick.
+I've loved you since the moment I laid eyes on you. \n \n Patrick and Sally kiss."
 ![image 4](https://github.com/eecs-338/eecs-338.github.io/blob/master/Screen%20Shot%202019-06-05%20at%208.31.03%20PM.png)